How can small businesses improve their ability to attract and retain talent?

 A great place to start is by revisiting the perks and benefits you offer employees.
 Consider the topic holistically, and try to address a wide range of issues that people face in both work and life.

 Ideally, this should include mental health benefits.
-Employees who have the resources to manage their physical and mental health, as well as other issues outside of the workplace, are going to be greater assets to your business, and create a more positive working environment.
+Employees who have the resources to manage their physical and mental health, as well as other issues outside of the workplace, are going to be greater assets to your business and will create a more positive working environment.

-To get started with mental health benefits, it’s a good idea to double check on what you may be legally required to offer.
+To get started with offering mental health benefits, it’s a good idea to first check on what you may be required to offer by any laws that apply to your business.
 Then, expand your list from there.

-If you’re making mental health benefits a priority, it may be worth considering that type of coverage when selecting insurance plans to offer your employees.
+If you’re making mental health benefits a priority, it might be worth considering that type of coverage when selecting insurance plans to offer your employees.

 For instance, Health Advocate offers a number of helpful services to members with mental health needs, including:

-It’s always nice to know that someone is available to talk whenever you are.
-Providing a help line or a counseling number, particularly if it’s available 24/7, can be a huge mental health benefit to your employees.
+It’s always nice to know that someone is available to talk whenever you need to.
+Providing a helpline or a counseling number, particularly if it’s available 24/7, can be a huge mental health benefit to your employees.

 Confidentiality offers extra peace of mind to employees.
 Since privacy is a key component of these services, employees don’t need to worry that their personal information is being shared with their employer.

 One example of this type of service is Talkspace.
-Justworks offers access to Talkspace to our employees.
-This platform provides secure and anonymous online therapy, where users can access confidential help from professionals, any time of day.
+This platform provides secure and anonymous online therapy where users can access confidential help from professionals, any time of day.

 Aside from these more formalized benefits and perks related to mental health, there are other ways you can support employees in this area.
-These ideas can help to create a culture of positivity around mental health in the workplace, reducing the stigma and instilling a compassionate environment.
+Certain strategies can help to create a culture of positivity around mental health in the workplace by reducing the stigma and instilling a compassionate environment.

-One way is to simply encourage employees to develop healthy strategies for coping with work stresses.
-This can start right in the office.
+One strategy is to simply encourage employees to develop healthy methods of coping with work stresses.
+This can start right in the office once workers have returned from working remotely.
 Maybe you can build a zen room — a quiet space in the office that is off-limits for phone calls and chit chat.
-Outfit it with comfy furniture, plants, and soft lighting, and offer it as a space where workers can come to relax in relative peace and calm.
+Fill it with comfy furniture, plants, and soft lighting, and offer it as a space where workers can come to relax in relative peace and calm.

 Meditation is also a great tool for coping with stress.
-Try reserving a conference room once a week for a recurring meditation hour.
-People can attend as often as they’re able.
-If your budget allows, you could also consider offering employees discounts on meditation apps, like Headspace, which provides hundreds of themed guided meditation sessions.
+After you’ve returned to the office, try reserving a conference room once a week for a recurring meditation hour that people can attend as often as they’re able.
+You could also create a meditation room that people can book to meditate in private.
+If your budget allows, you might also consider offering employees discounts on meditation apps like Headspace, which provides hundreds of themed guided meditation sessions.

-Getting away from their desk to do another activity can be a great way for many people to de-stress.
-Encourage midday breaks that help people reset, whether that means taking a walk in the park, visiting an art gallery, or attending an exercise class.
+Getting away from their desks to participate in another activity can be a great way for many people to de-stress.
+Encourage midday breaks